 Incidentally, whether you receive at least part of your money if you do not like it depends on the individual terms of the contract.
 So read the fine print carefully.
 For longer-term measures, you should arrange a quarterly or monthly payment - this can save you a lot of financial trouble if you want to terminate early.
-Tip: Tax deductible The costs of continuing vocational training are usually tax deductible if you do not receive any grants.
+Tip: tax deductible The costs of continuing professional education are usually tax deductible if you do not receive any grants.

 More information?
 Take advantage of our e-courses & personal advice